arvkevi/kneed/docs/parameters.rst

 S
 -

 The selected knee point is tunable by setting the sensitivity parameter `S`.
-From the manuscript:
+From the kneedle manuscript:

-> The sensitivity parameter allows us to adjust how aggressive we want Kneedle to be when detecting knees.
+    The sensitivity parameter allows us to adjust how aggressive we want Kneedle to be when detecting knees.
 Smaller values for S detect knees quicker, while larger values are more conservative.
 Put simply, S is a measure of how many “flat” points we expect to see in the unmodified data curve before declaring a knee.

 .. code-block:: python